Workshop: reckless lending 23-24, 27-28 August 2019, South Africa

 Black Sash Website

 In July and August, I spent time with the Black Sash offices in PE and Cape Town.
 With the Black Sash team, we tracked down loan companies offering financial products to grant holders.
 We mapped their locations in relation to SASSA offices, grant distribution points and other social services.
-We wrote up a dozen case studies about how grants are being used as collateral for loans.
+We wrote up case studies about how grants are being used as collateral for loans.

 Expert Presentation: Panel of Experts, Constitutional Court March 16, 2018 Pretoria